 NO MIRACLE MARCH – BUT WELCOME!

 Record-breaking storms last year ended the state’s historic five-year drought, but scorching, dry weather — including the hottest opening day in World Series history, 103 degrees in Los Angeles on Oct.
 24 — vaporized a lot of the gains.
 Dry conditions from December through February pushed nearly half of the state back into at least moderate drought conditions, according to the U.S. Drought Monitor.

 DROUGHT SOLUTION FOR GROWERS

 Bulbs are an excellent choice in the garden of the future, and with their natural moisture storing structure, most bulbs tend to be more drought resistant than plants without this adaptation.
-In our record-breaking California drought, with little precipitation and night temperatures noticeably higher here in the Western and Southern parts of the country, landscapers and gardeners must change what we plant, but also when we plant and how deeply we dig.
+In our record-breaking California drought, with little precipitation and night temperatures noticeably higher than other parts of the country, landscapers and gardeners must change what we plant, but also when we plant, and how deeply we dig.